AbberiorInstruments/ImspectorDocs/docs/installation.rst

 .. warning::
-   It is important that the MPDCtrl.exe running is the same version as the imspector executable accessing it.
+   It is important that the MPDCtrl.exe running is the same version as the Imspector executable accessing it.
 This is due to bad software design but will not be changes soon.
 If there is any trouble with thbe MPD panel, exit MPDCtrl.exe through its tray icon and restart it from the correct directory.

 Configure the panel
 .......................

-You configure the panel from the imspector main menu.
+You configure the panel from the Imspector main menu.
 Go to :menuselection:`&Edit -> &Preferences -> Configure MPD Panel`.
 You will see the following dialog provided that MpcCtrl.exe is running and has recognized a panel.

 .. image:: images/mpd_config.png
    :align: center